Ujj1225/BounceFX/README.md

-# ImageFX
+BounceFX

-"ImageFX: Interactive Image Filtering Application"
+"BounceFX: Interactive BounceBall"

 In the context of the project name, "FX" stands for "Effects."
-So, "ImageFX" implies an application that deals with image effects or filters.
-It suggests that the application is focused on applying various effects to images.
-Here, I have focused on making a user interface which allows end user to do the following things with images:
+So, "BounceFX" implies an application that deals with interactive bouncing ball effects.
+It suggests that the application is focused on creating an interactive simulation of bouncing balls.
+Here, I have focused on making a user interface which allows the end user to do the following things with the bouncing balls simulation:

-    Load Images: Users will have a feature to select and load images from your computer.
+Control Camera View: Users will have the ability to control the camera's view of the bouncing balls.
-    Adjust Brightness: They will be able to make the loaded image brighter or darker.
+Toggle Bouncing: They will be able to control the bouncing behavior of the balls.
-    Convert to Black and White: They can turn the image into a black and white version.
+Explore Physics: Users can interactively observe the physics of ball motion and collision.
-    Highlight Edges: Users can also apply a filter that makes the edges of objects in the image more pronounced.
+Toggle Effects: They can also toggle various visual effects related to ball rendering and environment.